 There are several treatments available to replace a missing tooth.
-The most cost effective way is with a partial denture however, this is for aesthetic purposes only and provides very little stability.
+The most cost-effective way is with a partial denture however, this is for aesthetic purposes only and provides very little stability.
 A fixed dental bridge is an effective treatment however it requires damaging surrounding teeth and will not prevent bone loss in the jaw.
-The best way to replace a tooth is with an implant supported dental crown.
+The best way to replace a tooth is with an implant-supported dental crown.
 This method does not damage surrounding teeth and prevents jawbone loss.

-How do you repair worn down teeth?
+How do you repair worn-down teeth?

 When teeth are worn down, the goal is to build the tooth structure back up.
 This can be accomplished with composite tooth bonding.
-However, may of our patients choose to use a more aesthetically pleasing and permanent treatment.
+However, many of our patients choose to use a more aesthetically pleasing and permanent treatment.
 Permanent options include dental crowns or porcelain veneers.

 Should I have my teeth extracted instead of trying to save them?

 Any dentist will try to save your natural teeth first and foremost.
 Even though there have been many advances in dental technology, natural teeth will always be superior.
 Extracted teeth can lead to further issues especially decreased bone density in the jaw.
 This is a condition that affects not only your oral health but also your overall appearance.
-A patient with bone loss in the jaw will appear older than they really.
+A patient with bone loss in the jaw will appear older than they really are.
 Before extraction, Dr. Blaylock will use root canals, dental crowns, and tooth bonding to save and preserve natural teeth.

 In some cases, Dr. Blaylock may coordinate your treatment with a local specialist to ensure you receive the dentistry that you need, following up with you in his Durham dental office.
 Give your dentist in Durham, NC a call at 919-518-9963, or request an appointment online today.